lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 - `server`: The server for MQTT message broker.
 - `username`: The username for MQTT connection.
 - `password`: The password for MQTT connection.
 - `protocolVersion`: MQTT protocol version.
-3.1 (also refer as MQTT 3) or 3.1.1 (also refer as MQTT 4).
+3.1 (also referred to as MQTT 3) or 3.1.1 (also referred to as MQTT 4).
 If not specified, the default value is 3.1.
 - `clientid`: The client id for MQTT connection.
 If not specified, an uuid will be used.

 ### Security and Authentication Settings

-- `certificationPath`:  Specifies the path to the certificate, example: `d3807d9fa5-certificate.pem`.
+- `certificationPath`:  Specifies the path to the certificate, for example: `d3807d9fa5-certificate.pem`.
 This can be an absolute or relative path.
 The base path for a relative address depends on where the `kuiperd` command is executed.
   - If executed as `bin/kuiperd` from `/var/kuiper`, the base is `/var/kuiper`.
   - If executed as `./kuiperd` from `/var/kuiper/bin`, the base is `/var/kuiper/bin`.
-- `privateKeyPath`: The location of private key path.
-It can be an absolute path, or a relative path.
+- `privateKeyPath`: The location of the private key path, for example:  `d3807d9fa5-private.pem.key`.
+It can be an absolute path or a relative path.
 For more detailed information, please refer to `certificationPath`.
-Such as `d3807d9fa5-private.pem.key`.
 - `rootCaPath`: The location of root ca path.
 It can be an absolute path, or a relative path.
-- `insecureSkipVerify`: Control if to skip the certification verification.
-If it is set to true, then skip certification verification; Otherwise, verify the certification
+- `insecureSkipVerify`: Controls whether to skip certificate verification.
+If set to `true`, verification is skipped; otherwise, the certificate is verified."

 ### **Connection Reusability**